Recipe Collection: Perfect Dinner Rolls |

 admin December 22, 2011

 So, try it out, save it for a special treat.
 These could be dinner rolls, hamburger buns, or even loaves of bread.
-I know I’ll be baking some this weekend when we’re having dinner with family, so that we can all enjoy the bread!
+I know I’ll be baking some this weekend when we’re having dinner with family so that we can all enjoy the bread!

 This would also work great as a mix.
 Keep the dry ingredients mixed up in your pantry, then toss a bag into the bowl of a mixer with the wet ingredients any time you need rolls!
-Since they don’t need to be soaked (white flour doesn’t have phytic acid, because that is found in the bran), you only have to plan a couple hours in advance, not a whole day.
+Since they don’t need to be soaked (white flour doesn’t have phytic acid because that is found in the bran), you only have to plan a couple of hours in advance, not a whole day.

 Perfect Dinner Rolls